EBugYT/ebug.github.io/README.md

 # ebug.github.io
-this  is my web but only in developement
+this  is my web but only in developement.